On the non-abelian Hodge locus I: Abstract

 \section{Abstract}

 We partially resolve conjectures of Deligne and Simpson concerning $\Z$-local systems on quasi-projective varieties that underlie a polarized variation of Hodge structure.
-For local systems of ``compact type'', we prove (1) a relative form of Deligne's finiteness theorem, for any family of quasi-projective varieties, and (2) algebraicity of the corresponding non-abelian Hodge locus.
+For local systems with $\Q$-anisotropic monodromy, we prove (1) a relative form of Deligne's finiteness theorem, for any family of quasi-projective varieties, and (2) algebraicity of the corresponding non-abelian Hodge locus.